Batsara-Babaneuri Strict Nature Reserve

-Batsara-Babaneuri Strict Nature Reserve and Ilto Managed Reserve were established as they are today in 2003 by the Georgian law on the "Establishing and Management of Tusheti, Batsara-Babaneuri, Lagodekhi and Vashlovani Protected Areas".
+Batsara-Babaneuri Strict Nature Reserve and Ilto Managed Reserve were established in 2003 by the Georgian law on the "Establishing and Management of Tusheti, Batsara-Babaneuri, Lagodekhi and Vashlovani Protected Areas".

 The Batsara-Babaneuri Protected Areas consist of 3 independent units: Batsara (3042 ha) and Babaneuri (770 ha) Strict Nature Reserves and Ilto Managed Nature Reserve (5273 ha).
 All three Protected Areas are located in Akhmeta district of Kakheti region, at a distance of 170 km from Tbilisi.